mpetroff/pannellum/doc/json-config-parameters.md

 #### `scale` (boolean)

-When `true`, the hotspot is scaled to match the fish eye effect of the image
+When `true`, the hot spot is scaled to match changes in the field of view, relative to the initial field of view.
+Note that this does not account for changes in local image scale that occur due to distortions within the viewport.
+Defaults to `false`.

 ### `hotSpotDebug` (boolean)